Did Descendants of Cleopatra VII Survive and Produce the Legendary Queen Zenobia of Palmyra?

 - What if Cleopatra and Octavian Had Been Friends?

-And the children of Drusilla and King Sohaemus of Emesa very well could have married into the royal family of neighboring Palmyra, which is located about 160 kilometers (99 miles) from modern Homs (ancient Emesa).
+And the children of Drusilla and King Sohaemus of Emesa very well could have married into the royal family of neighboring Palmyra, which is located about 160 kilometers (99 mi) from modern Homs (ancient Emesa).
 As Barbara Levick relates in Julia Domna: Syrian Empress, a study of an Emesa-born Roman empress, “Emesa was closely linked for its prosperity with its neighbor Palmyra.”
 The two cities probably cemented their alliances with dynastic marriage; as a result, Zenobia, queen of Palmyra, could have had Cleopatra as “the founder of her family,” as she claimed, which was recorded in the Historia Augusta.
 Or, at least, perhaps it was her husband, King Odaenathus, who was directly descended from her.

 Queen Zenobia in front of Aurelian. ( Public Domain )